 - Bacterial strains in our gut could be the next generation of probiotics

-- Consuming an excess of proteins generates some of the toxic metabolites
+- Consuming an excess of proteins generates some toxic metabolites

-- Diets rich in fibres are associated with fewer symptoms of depression, help to maintain body weight, reduce the risk of developing chronic metabolic diseases
+- Diets rich in fibres are associated with fewer symptoms of depression, help to maintain body weight and reduce the risk of developing chronic metabolic diseases

-- A high fat diet may have a negative impact on the gut microbiota and the brian
+- A high fat diet may have a negative impact on the gut microbiota and the brain

 - The gut microbiota influences metabolic health